BenLanglois/functional-turing-machine/README.md

 A comment start with a `#` symbol.
 All text on the line after this symbol will be ignored by the compiler.

 ## Function Declarations
-All expressions must appear inside of a user-define function.
+All expressions must appear inside of a user-defined function.
 To declare a function, use the following syntax:
 ```
 @function_name (parameters) initial_state
 ```